Chunkys0up7/AttemptTwoPractioner/mcp_project_frontend/devlog.md

 - Refactored all major empty state usages in recommendations, component palette, workflows, dashboard, and marketplace to use `EmptyState` with appropriate icons and messages.
 - Fixed all related linter errors and import issues.
 - No tests were run at this stage (per instructions).

+## [YYYY-MM-DD] Final Empty State Polish
+- All placeholder and empty state messages across all pages now use the shared `EmptyState` component.
+- Consistent icons and messaging for all empty/placeholder states.
+- No tests run (per instructions).

+## [YYYY-MM-DD] API Documentation Update
+- Updated API documentation for recommendations, notifications, workflow templates, and performance monitoring endpoints.
+- Expanded request/response examples and clarified authentication/error handling for all new endpoints.
+- Checklist updated and changes pushed.